Considering a window replacement? Click here to learn about the benefits and drawbacks of vinyl replacement windows.

 Unmistakable Appearance

-Some homeowners don’t like vinyl windows because…well…they’re made of vinyl.
+Some homeowners don’t like vinyl windows because they’re made of vinyl.
 If you want to retain the historical accuracy of an older home, wood windows would be a more suitable choice.
 Even fiberglass or wood-composite windows can be more easily made to resemble natural wood.
-So, if you’re a purist trying to achieve a particular aesthetic, vinyl windows may not fit the bill.
+So, if you’re a purist who is attempting to achieve a particular aesthetic, vinyl windows may not fit the bill.

 They’re Not Indestructible